adhearsion/adhearsion-website/docs/source/getting-started/asterisk.md

 ### Compiling Asterisk

-If you are not able to obtain packages for your operating system, Asterisk can be compiled on many additional platforms.
-Please see the [Asterisk installation documentation]( for further information.
+If you are not able to obtain packages for your operating system, Asterisk can be compiled on many additional platforms, including FreeBSD, Mac OSX and even Solaris.
+Please see the [Asterisk installation documentation](https://wiki.asterisk.org/wiki/display/AST/Installing+Asterisk+From+Source) for further information.

 ## Configuring Asterisk